 We can get so caught up serving the Lord that we forget the Son of Man did not come to be served but to serve (Matt.
 20:28).
 And the main dish on his menu is a hefty helping of righteousness.

 Hear the words of the Heavenly Chef:

 Blessed are those who hunger and thirst for righteousness, for they will be filled.
-(Matthew 5:6)
+(Matt 5:6)